acm-uic/acm-uic.github.io/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: ""
-labels: [':bulb: feature request']
+labels: [":bulb: feature request"]
-assignees: ''
+assignees: ""
 ---

 **Is your feature request related to a problem?
 Please describe.**